vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 [[21]]

 terms of praise.
-The Sähendraviläsa, for example, gives an account of Dīpāmba's marriage to Ekoji (1.47-56), her appearance and good qualities (1.57-61), and her pregnancy (1.62–7).
+The Sāhendravilāsa, for example, gives an account of Dīpāmba's marriage to Ekoji (1.47-56), her appearance and good qualities (1.57-61), and her pregnancy (1.62–7).

 Dīpāmbā is also known to have been the special patron of Raghunatha Pandita, author of the Prāyaścittakutühala and the Bhojanakutühala among other works.
 In his Marathi work, the Narakavarnana, for example, he lists the Sanskrit and Marathi texts he has written and praises Dīpāmbă for her generous patronage.
 At least two of his Marathi works (the Narakavarnana and the Pativratadharma) are both devoted to stridharma and commissioned by Dipamba."
 The colophon of the Narakavarṇana reads as follows.